Malaysian Muslim Solidarity

-The NGO now has 35 branches nationwide and 9 international branches.
+The NGO now has 35 branches nationwide and 9 international branches networked by alumni of British and Middle Eastern universities.
+It is also affiliated with the Pan-Malaysian Islamic Front political party where candidates have come from the organization.
 Persatuan Belia Islam Nasional or PEMBINA, is the student society of Ikatan Muslimin Malaysia.

 Affiliation

 ISMA is a member of Allied Coordinating Committee of Islamic NGOs (ACCIN).
 ISMA was one of the organisers of HIMPUN (Himpunan Sejuta Umat) public rally at Shah Alam Stadium on 22 October 2011.
 ISMA is also a member of Gerakan Pembela Ummah (UMMAH) of which its current President Aminuddin Yahaya is the Chairman of UMMAH.

 Political involvement

 ISMA has declared that they are not a political party and still a NGO while its members participated the 2013 general election (GE13).
 The ISMA members has contested the election as candidates under on the ticket of Pan-Malaysian Islamic Front (BERJASA) party.
 None of their contestants win in the election despite ISMA had claimed that the peoples has supported their motive for contesting the general election and political involvement.
 In the aftermath, some of the ISMA leaders has joined BERJASA to remain active in politics up to 2018 general election (GE14).
 Although ISMA has denied it, the obvious involvement has proven speculation and accusation the NGO is indirectly taking over the party to turn it into their new political platform with a rebranded new image in facing next general election (GE15) strategy.

+It was a main organizer of the 2018 anti-ICERD rally also attended by right-wing parties.